 In addition to meeting the requirements of Prop.
-218, the District's budget-based water rate structure is designed to encourage the beneficial uses of water and prevent the unreasonable use of water, consistent with California Constitution Article X Section 2: "It is hereby declared that because of the conditions prevailing in this State the general welfare requires that the water resources of the State be put to beneficial use to the fullest extent of which they are capable, and that the waste or unreasonable use or unreasonable method of use of water be prevented, and that the conservation of such waters is to be exercised with a view to the reasonable and beneficial use thereof in the interest of the people and for the public welfare. [...]."
+218, the District's budget-based water rate structure is designed to encourage the beneficial uses of water and prevent the unreasonable use of water, consistent with California Constitution Article X Section 2: "It is hereby declared that because of the conditions prevailing in this State the general welfare requires that the water resources of the State be put to beneficial use to the fullest extent of which they are capable, and that the waste or unreasonable use or unreasonable method of use of waters is to be exercised with a view to the reasonable and beneficial use thereof in the interest of the people and for the public welfare. [...]."